-11. Financial instruments and risk management
+11. Financial instruments, risk management and fair value measurements

 ILAP Group has exposure to the following risks arising from financial instruments:

 - Credit risk

 - Liquidity risk

 - Market risk

 The activities of ILAP Group expose it to a series of financial risks: market risks (including currency risk and interest rate risk), credit risk and liquidity risk.
 The Group's overall risk management program focuses mainly on the unpredictability of financial markets and seeks to minimize the potential adverse effects on its financial performance.